Thunder-DeID: Accurate and Efficient De-identification Framework for Korean Court Judgments: Model and Training

 \subsection{Training}

 \paragraph{Pre-training.} \sys models are pre-trained from scratch on the bilingual corpus from Section 4.1, which yields 60 billion tokens (22 billion Korean, 38 billion English) when tokenized with our custom tokenizer.
-The 360M model is pre-trained on a 14 billion token subset (7 billion Korean, 7 billion English) sampled from the corpus, conducted over 9 hours using 16 NVIDIA RTX TITAN GPUs.
-The 800M model is pre-trained on a 30 billion token subset (15 billion Korean, 15 billion English) sampled from the corpus, conducted over 3 days using 8 NVIDIA RTX 3090 GPUs.
-The 1.5B model is pre-trained on the full 60 billion tokens (22 billion Korean, 38 billion English), conducted over 5 days using 24 NVIDIA RTX 4090 GPUs.
-For the 360M model, initial pre-training uses a global batch size of 4032, a peak learning rate of 7.5e-5, a masked language modeling (MLM) probability of 0.15, and a maximum sequence length of 512, with the DeepSpeed framework under ZeRO Stage 0 (DDP) due to its lower memory requirements.
-For the 800M and 1.5B models, the same configuration is used but with a peak learning rate of 5e-5 and ZeRO Stage 1.
+The 370M model is pre-trained on a 14 billion token subset (7 billion Korean, 7 billion English) sampled from the corpus, conducted over 2 hours using 32 NVIDIA H100 80GB GPUs.
+The 800M model is pre-trained on a 30 billion token subset (15 billion Korean, 15 billion English) sampled from the corpus, conducted over 9 hours using 32 NVIDIA H100 80GB GPUs.
+The 1.5B model is pre-trained on the full 60 billion tokens (22 billion Korean, 38 billion English), conducted over 19 hours using 32 NVIDIA H100 80GB GPUs.
+For the 370M model, initial pre-training uses a global batch size of 2048, a peak learning rate of 7.5e-5, a masked language modeling (MLM) probability of 0.15, and a maximum sequence length of 512, with the DeepSpeed framework under ZeRO Stage 0 (DDP).
+For the 800M and 1.5B models, the same configuration is used but with a peak learning rate of 5e-5.
 All models are optimized using AdamW~\cite{adamw} optimizer with $\beta = (0.9, 0.999)$.
 A learning rate schedule with a warm-up phase for the first 10\% of training steps and cosine decay for the remainder is applied across all models.
 To handle longer inputs, each model undergoes additional training on 2 million tokens with a maximum sequence length of 2048, using the same learning rate schedule.
-All stages employ FP16 mixed precision~\cite{micikevicius2017mixed}, activation recomputation~\cite{activation_recomputation}, and the DeepSpeed~\cite{zero, ren2021zero} framework.
+All models use FP16 mixed precision~\cite{micikevicius2017mixed} training.